 When you understand your skill level, you can find hits, events, and tournaments where you’ll have fun, play competitive tennis, and improve your game.
 All you need to know is your UTR!

 What is a UTR?
 Why should I have one?

-One match result is all it takes to receive a projected UTR and after approximately five matches, the rating becomes reliable.
-A player’s UTR will change over time as more of their matches are added to the system.
+One match result is all it takes to receive a projected UTR.
+After approximately five matches, the rating becomes fully reliable.
+As matches are played and entered into the system, a player’s UTR will increase or decrease over time as per the following methodology.